rich/php-hoptoad-notifier/README.markdown

 # Thanks

-Big thanks to Lou Kosak, Till Klampaeckel and Scott Woods who have both contributed extensively to this project.
+Big thanks to Lou Kosak, Till Klampaeckel and Scott Woods who have contributed extensively to this project.

 # Limitations